 DAN SHIPSIDES - T5 field cinema: Info & Archive

-T5 field cinema - Small groups of people going to remote-ish and pertinent locations to watch films and artist videos.
+T5 field Cinema - Small groups of people going to remote and pertinent locations to watch films and artist videos.

-This is the beginning of an ongoing project of informally showing artist and feature films in interesting remote locations.
-It utilises a T5 generation VW van which is converted as a campervan and also for screening video in remote locations (screen, video projector and petrol generator).
+An ongoing, sporadic project of informally showing artist and feature films in interesting or remote locations.
+It utilises a T5* generation VW van which is converted as a campervan and also for screening video in remote locations (screen, video projector and petrol generator).

-The T5 field cinema is supported by forum which will bring together people, films and locations.
-Participants can use the forum to involve themselves and help initiate or propose screening events.
-Please register and become involved!
-It's Belfast based with potential screening locations initially within an hour or two drive of the city - but anyone can take part via the forum and potentially, commitment, geography and time allowing, in person.
+For a number of years the T5 field cinema was supported by an online forum as a way to bring together people, films and locations.
+Participants could use the forum to involve themselves and help initiate or propose screening events.
+People registered and became involved.
+Being Belfast based the general potential screening locations lay within an hour or two drive of the city - but anyone could take part via the forum and potentially, commitment, geography and time allowing, in person.

 * T5 - the 5th generation of VW van - lineage of the cult Split and Bay window vans.